chrismorse/SDM/README.md

 - naturally elevate the performance of the people around you.
 - act as a filter to keep team focused
 - performance reviews, holiday requests, dealing with team conflicts and personal issues
+- develop engineers through various career stages
+- present complex technical information in a clear and concise manner to a variety of audiences

 ### What makes a bad Software Development Manager?